About the Project

 With about a year to go in my project, I made the announcement that I would be finishing up in September 2020.
 I heard back from many people that they would like to see the project continue.
 I did the math and it would take me 1,109 years at one a day.

 I recognized that with enough help, this project could be completed in a lot less time.
-With the help of many like-minded individuals and under the auspices of The Greatest Generation Foundation, I have been able to create this Stories Behind the Stars initiative.
+With the help of many like-minded individuals, I have been able to create this Stories Behind the Stars initiative.
 Phase one is happening right now.
 I have invited anyone who wants to help to get involved and help to research and write the stories of the fallen.
 America was involved in World War 2 for about four years.
 I think we can finish this part of the project in this amount of time or less.

 This project deserves to be finished before we lose the last of those who served America in World War II.
 Let us leave them with the knowledge that their friends they lost so many years ago will never be forgotten.